 Our trusted team of highly trained eye care professionals with Nationwide Optometry focuses on maintaining the health of your eyes with comprehensive eye care including routine eye exams, preventative care, and treatment.
 Your eye health is important so request an eye exam today!

 Medicare Part B (Medical Insurance) covers eye exams for diabetic retinopathy once each year and a patient pays 20% of the Medicare-approved amount for the eye care service and the applicable copayment.
 Depending on eligibility, Medicaid vision care covers eye exams and glaucoma testing.
 These preventative eye care services are fully covered or offered at low costs for recipients.
 TRICARE covers routine eye exams and only members of TRICARE Prime are covered for diabetic eye exams once a year.

-Eye exams for diabetic patients can range from $50.00 to $200.00, with several factors determining the amount that a patient will be charged.
-The cost of the exam can vary between a first-time and established patient, and an eye exam that results in the diagnosis of diabetic eye disease may include additional charges.
-Vision insurance often covers all or part of the cost of a diabetic eye exam but you should contact your insurance provider for more information.
+Diabetic patients may be charged anywhere from $50.00 to $200.00 for an eye exam, depending on several factors.
+The cost of the exam can vary between a first-time and an established patient.
+An eye exam that results in the diagnosis of diabetic eye disease may include additional charges.
+Contact your insurance provider to see if vision insurance covers all or part of the cost of a diabetic eye exam.

 The pupils typically remain dilated for about two to three hours, extending beyond the time of a diabetic eye exam.
 Dilation impairs eyesight by preventing the eyes from adjusting to bright light and a patient should decide whether to drive based on the effects experienced from pupil dilation and the driving conditions present after an exam.
 Nationwide Vision optometrists recommend that patients arrange for someone to drive them home or bring a pair of sunglasses to their appointment.